ahdis/ch-ems/input/pagecontent/guidance.md

 [Example Carbapenemase-producing Enterobacteriaceae (CPE)](Bundle-3Doc-CPE.html): The leading code (Observation.code = LOINC 85827-4) is completed by an additional code for the organism (Observation.valueCodeableConcept = SNOMED CT 56415008).

-1. Check if Observation.code is a member of the [CH ELM Expecting Organism Specification To Result Completion ValueSets Mapping](ConceptMap-ch-elm-expecting-organism-specification-to-result-completion-vs.html) (Source Code)
+1. Check if Observation.code is a member of the ConceptMap [CH ELM Expecting Organism Specification To Result Completion Vs](ConceptMap-ch-elm-expecting-organism-specification-to-result-completion-vs.html) (Source Code)
    * NO: Observation.code does cover all axes, see section [Leading Code](#leading-code)
    * YES: An additional code for the organism must be specified, continue with step 2
       * Example Carbapenemase-producing Enterobacteriaceae (CPE): LOINC 85827-4 is a member of the ConceptMap